Sydney Roosters: Statistics and records

-Mitchell Aubusson holds the record for the most first grade games (306), having surpassed Anthony Minichiello's tally of 302 matches in round 24 of the 2020 season.
+Jared Waerea-Hargreaves holds the record for the most first grade games (307), having surpassed Mitchell Aubusson's tally of 306 matches in round 19 of the 2024 season.
 Former team captain Craig Fitzgibbon holds the club record for scoring the most points, tallying 1,376 over his 210 matches.
 Fitzgibbon also broke the all-time point scoring record for a forward in the later rounds of 2006.
 Dave Brown's tally of 45 points (five tries and 15 goals) in a single match against Canterbury in 1935 remains a competition record after more than seven decades.
 Ivan Cleary scored 284 points in 1998, which at the time was an all-time points scoring record in a season.

 Bill Mullins, father of 2002 premiership player Brett, scored 104 tries in his 11-year, 190-game career with Eastern Suburbs between 1968 and 1978, meaning that on average, he scored at least one try every two games.
 Anthony Minichiello became the highest try scorer in the Roosters history when he scored his 105th try against the Newcastle at Ausgrid Stadium in June 2011.
 'Mini' finally retired after the 2014 season, and ended his career with 139 tries.
 He is also the first fullback in 70 years to win the Grand Final (2013), while captaining the club.
 Rod O'Loan scored seven tries in a single match against Sydney University in 1935, and Dave Brown's 38 tries in 15 games in the same year remains a competition record.

 In 1975, the Eastern Suburbs Roosters set a record 19-match winning streak on their way to their 11th premiership.
 In a 1935 match against Canterbury, Dave Brown scored 45 points, the highest score and victory margin for the club (the 87–7 scoreline is equivalent to 106–8 under the contemporary scoring system).
 The winning margin is the second largest overall, behind St. George's 91–6 win over Canterbury a week earlier.